arklumpus/MuPDFCore/Readme.md

 ### 4. Running tests

 To verify that everything is working correctly, you should build the MuPDFCore test suite and run it on all platforms.
 To build the test suite, you will need the [.NET 6 SDK or higher](https://dotnet.microsoft.com/download/dotnet/current).
+You will also need to have enabled the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).

 To build the test suite: